rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 The following configuration options should exist at the site:

-* It should be possible configure which status messages that will be buffered during communication outage
+* It should be possible to configure which status messages that will be buffered during communication outage
 * The site should try to reconnect to the supervision system/other site during communications failure (yes/no).
 This configuration option should